 5 Years and Older

 Monday through Friday, 9a to 2pMorning Care, 8a to 9a and After Care, 2p to 4:30pLupine Lane’s Genre Camps allow older children to focus on their primary interests.
 Children will have an entire week to fully explore a subject that intrigues them.
-Camp guides are experts in their field, allowing for in depth discussions of the area and a focus on developing proficient skills that children will be able to expand on and utilize after camp.Each Wednesday afternoon prior to camp, we email camper parents more info, including the Weekly Intentions, classroom info and general information, which you can preview here: 2023 Summer Camp InformationEnroll Here
+Camp guides are experts in their field, allowing for in depth discussions of the area and a focus on developing proficient skills that children will be able to expand on and utilize after camp.Each Wednesday afternoon prior to camp, we email camper parents more info, including the Weekly Intentions, classroom info and general information, which you can preview here: 2025 Summer Camp InformationEnroll Here!

 (We suggest using Google Chrome as your browser to complete enrollment.)

-June 5 to 9
+June 2 to 6

-June 12 to 16
+June 9 to 13

-June 19 to 23
+June 16 to 20

-June 26 to 30
+June 23 to 27

 Happy Fourth of July!

-July 17 to 21
+July 14 to 18

 Lego Jedi Engineering – The Force Awakens in this introductory engineering course for young Jedi!
 Explore engineering principles by designing and building projects using LEGO® materials such as X-Wings, R2 Units, Energy Catapults, Defense Turrets, and Settlements from a galaxy far, far away.
 Create motorized and architectural projects with imagination and engineering to defeat the Empire!

-July 24 to 28
+July 21 to 25

-July 31 to August 4
+July 28 to August 1

 The Invention Convention – Does your child dream of new creations?
 Do you sometimes find yourself thinking, “well, that’s really innovative!?”
 Kids have the most creative ideas and when inspired by lessons on inventors from the past like Leonardo daVinci, Benjamin Franklin, Thomas Edison and Albert Einstein, their wheels turn even faster and in all different directions!
 This unique camp will help children learn about what inventions are and how they improve our lives.
 They will learn about inventions throughout history and go through the process of brain storming their own ideas for things that will help make things in their own lives more efficient.
 They will decide on one of their ideas to develop a set of blueprints.
 As they learn about designers, engineers, patents, structure, materials, power and more, they will create a full set of drawings and written plans for an invention prototype.
 Finally, they will create a 3D prototype which they will showcase on Friday at an Invention Convention!
 As the kids think and create, they will become aware that “the magic of life is creating something that wasn’t there before!” – Roy Spence

-August 7 to 11
+August 4 to 8

 __________

-We have the two enrollment options:
+We have two enrollment options:

 1. Tuition Continuance